Bishōjo game: Representation of men

 The main male character in bishōjo games is often rendered as someone the player can identify with, thus experiencing the story as he would live an episode of his own life.
-Often the game is viewed in a first person view of the main character.
+The game is often viewed in a first person view of the main character.

-Since bishōjo games focus on female characters and the player's interaction with them, male characters often receive less time on-screen and the character that represents the player rarely appears; when this happens, his face is usually hidden outside the screen or otherwise, and he might not even be voiced.
+Since bishōjo games focus on female characters and the player's interaction with them, male characters often receive less time on-screen and the character that represents the player rarely appears.
+When this happens, his face is usually hidden outside the screen or otherwise, and he might not even be voiced.
 Sometimes the only male appearance in sex scenes is reduced to a penis entering from the side of the screen, with no other visible parts.

 Distribution

 The genre is extremely popular in Japan.
 It was estimated as late as 2005 that bishōjo game sales totaled a quarter of all software produced in Japan.
 It is estimated that an average 50 new titles are released each month or about 500 annually.

 Bishōjo games for personal computers are usually sold in special stores or sections reserved for clients more than 18 years old.
 Nevertheless, console bishōjo games, which are generally less explicit, are sold next to other video games.
 At the present time, dozens of bishōjo games are released every month, and practically all the video game stores in Japan maintain a sizable stock of these.
 The games are initially relatively expensive compared to the Western market of videogames, fluctuating between 8,000 and 10,000 yen (approximately $75–95) each, although soon they can be bought more cheaply second-hand.